zriyansh/signoz.io/blog/2022-04-24-opentelemetry-vs-opentracing.md

 ---
-title: OpenTelemetry vs OpenTracing - choosing one for instrumentation
+title: OpenTelemetry vs. OpenTracing - Decoding the Future of Telemetry Data
 slug: opentelemetry-vs-opentracing
-date: 2023-01-03
+date: 2023-10-18
 tags: [Tools Comparison]
 authors: [ankit_anand]
 description: If you’re thinking of choosing between OpenTelemetry and OpenTracing, go for OpenTelemetry.
 OpenTracing is now deprecated, and users of OpenTracing are advised to migrate to OpenTelemetry...
-image: /img/blog/2022/04/opentelemetry_vs_opentracing_cover.webp
+image: /img/blog/2023/10/opentelemetry-vs-opentracing-cover-min.jpg
 keywords:
   - opentelemetry
   - opentracing